HackAssistant/registration/README.md

 - Django Admin dashboard to manually edit applications, reimbursement and users 👓
 - Flexible email backend (SendGrid is the default and recommended supported backend) 📮
 - (Optional) Automated slack invites on confirm
+- (Optional) Sign up and application partial fill using MyMLH

 **Demo**: http://registration.gerard.space (updated from master automatically.
 Running on Heroku free dyno)